JoshuaDelosSantos/ai-driven-survey-analysis/README.md

 # AI-Enhanced Survey Analysis

 ## 1. Overview
-This project aims to augment our survey-analysis workflow by applying modern AI techniques to free-text feedback.
-Instead of manually reviewing thousands of open-ended comments, stakeholders will be able to query an AI system and receive context-aware summaries, sentiment trends, and actionable insights.
+This project implements a privacy-compliant, AI-powered survey analysis system using RAG (Retrieval-Augmented Generation) technology to analyse Australian Public Service learning evaluations and attendance data with robust governance frameworks.

-**Status**: Phase 2 Complete - Production-ready RAG infrastructure with Australian data governance compliance established.
+**Status**: Phase 3 Complete - Production-ready hybrid RAG system with user feedback analytics, privacy-first design, and comprehensive Australian data governance compliance.

 ## 2. Problem Statement
 - We collect a variety of data (course information, user profiles, attendance, completions, and course evaluation from surveys), but most of our qualitative insights are buried in multiple Excel files.